MCI Inc.: Proposed Sprint merger

-On October 5, 1999, Sprint Corporation and MCI WorldCom announced a $129 billion merger.
-Had the deal been completed, it would have been the largest corporate merger in history.
-The merged company would have surpassed AT&T as the largest communications company in the United States.
-However, the deal foundered due to opposition from the U.S. Department of Justice and the European Union on concerns that it would create a monopoly.
+On October 5, 1999, Sprint Corporation and MCI WorldCom announced plans for a $129 billion merger.
+Had the deal been completed, it would have been the largest corporate merger in history, creating a merged company that would have surpassed AT&T as the largest communications company in the United States.
+But the U.S. Department of Justice and the European Union were concerned that the deal would create a monopoly.
 On July 13, 2000, the boards of directors of both companies terminated the merger.
-Later that year, MCI WorldCom renamed itself "WorldCom".
+Later that year, MCI WorldCom renamed itself back into "WorldCom".

 Accounting scandals

 Between September 2000 and April 2002, the board of directors of WorldCom authorized several loans and loan guarantees to CEO Bernard Ebbers so that he would not have to sell his WorldCom shares to meet margin calls as the share price plummeted during the bursting of the dot-com bubble.
 By April 2002, the board had lost patience with these loans.
-Directors also believed that Ebbers didn't seem to have a coherent strategy after the Sprint merger collapsed.
+Directors also believed that Ebbers did not seem to have a coherent strategy after the Sprint merger collapsed.
 On April 26, the board voted to ask for Ebbers' resignation.
 Ebbers formally resigned on April 30, 2002 and was replaced by John W. Sidgmore, former CEO of UUNET.
 As part of his departure, Ebbers's loans were consolidated into a single $408.2 million promissory note.
 In 2003, Ebbers defaulted on the note and WorldCom foreclosed on many of his assets.

 Beginning modestly during mid-1999 and continuing at an accelerated pace through May 2002, Ebbers, CFO Scott Sullivan, controller David Myers and general accounting director Buford "Buddy" Yates used fraudulent accounting methods to disguise WorldCom's decreasing earnings in order to maintain the company's stock price.

 The fraud was accomplished primarily in two ways: